lukaszgendek/diagrams/MRP-ETL-Presentation.md

 4. **Columnar Database Storage:**
    - Utilized ActivePivot and Clickhouse for storing fact tables efficiently, optimizing query performance and storage.
    - Storing versioning information to track and manage changes in the Fact tables.
-6. **OLAP Cube Capabilities:**
+6. **Real Time Analitical Insight:**
-   - Integrated OLAP cube capabilities for real-time analysis and reporting functionality, enhancing decision-making processes.
+   - OLAP cubes created to present the data in the multi-dimentional arrays.

 ## Conclusion
 Lukasz Gendek is a highly skilled Java developer with extensive experience in risk management applications, proficient in both technical and business aspects of financial data handling.